Table of Contents

 |Local anterior horn cells at the site of the syrinx||Local lower motor neuron type of weakness|

-If untreated, syringomyelia can relentlessly expand.
-The long-term prognosis is often a culmination of the natural course of the primary pathology.
+If untreated, syringomyelia can spread rapidly.
+Long-term prognosis is often a culmination of the natural course of the primary pathology.

 The first symptoms of syringomyelia are related to the primary underlying local pathology.
-Hence, a detailed accurate history can often point to the most specific investigations needed to reach the diagnosis.
+Hence, a detailed, accurate history can often point to the specific investigations needed to reach a diagnosis.

-Cardiac gated Cine-MRI flow study is the talk of the day.
-It is the most sensitive tool available to document CSF flow disturbances, CSF flow around foramen magnum and around potential obstructions.
-It is also instrumental in comparing CSF flow changes post-operatively and to document objective improvement in the same.
+Cardiac gated Cine-MRI flow study is the most sensitive tool currently available to document CSF flow disturbances, as well as CSF flow around the foramen magnum and around potential obstructions.
+It is also a key way to compare CSF flow changes post-operatively and to document objective improvement in the same.